 Some benefits have ‘work-related’ requirements.
-These range from participating in Jobcentre interviews, to actually having to look for work.
-The benefits affected are Employment and Support Allowance (ESA), Jobseeker’s Allowance (JSA), Income Support and Universal Credit.
+These range from participating in Jobcentre interviews, to having to look for work.
+The benefits affected are Income Support, Universal Credit, Jobseeker’s Allowance and Employment and Support Allowance.
 These are the only benefits with requirements related to preparing for or looking for work.

 If you are a parent claiming Income Support or Universal Credit you will probably be required to take some action to prepare you for returning to work.
-How much you will be required to do will depend on your circumstances.
+How much you will be required to do will depend on your circumstances and the age of your youngest child if you are the main carer.
 Some people (such as single parents with a child under one) will not have to do anything, while other parents will be expected to take all reasonable action to obtain full-time work.
 If you are in a couple and you claim Universal Credit one of you will have to meet all work related requirements, the other parent may have fewer requirements, but this will depend on the age of the child.